sweetlilmre/TapuinoNext/docs/PrototypeBuild.md

 # The first working prototype
 This was built on stripboard.
-The design is the LochMaster folder (you can download the LochMaster demo for free IIRC).
+The design is in the LochMaster folder (you can download the LochMaster demo for free IIRC).

 ## Stripboard Legend
 Please pay careful attention to the legend, specifically the cut track marks.
 ![Stripboard Legend](img/Stripboard-Legend.PNG?raw=true "Stripboard Legend")

 ## Stripboard Top View